×

 A class in JavaScript is a blueprint for creating objects.
 It allows you to define reusable object structures with properties and methods, making object creation and management more structured and efficient.

-JavaScript classes are a blueprint for creating objects.
 They introduce object-oriented programming (OOP) concepts like encapsulation, inheritance, and abstraction.

 Before ES6, JavaScript used constructor functions and prototypes to create and manage objects.
 With ES6, class syntax was introduced to provide a cleaner, more intuitive way to define object templates.